 Myth #1: Bullying is mainly a childhood or teen issue taking place in the context of school.

 People bully others in all kinds of settings at all ages.
 At home, at school, in the workplace, and online, bullies can be found among every age group.
 In fact, those who bully in one context also tend to have problems in their other relationships.
 They may bully online, and may have displayed similarly aggressive behaviors in preschool years at home among siblings or playmates.
 After high school, they may move on to bullying coworkers, intimate partners and/or children.

-Different forms of bullying may carry one or two unique characteristics, but in the main, say researchers, bullies display relational aggression along with deficits in social problem-solving skills.
-This does not necessarily mean bullies are always loners who are completely bereft of social skills.
+Different forms of bullying may carry one or two unique characteristics, but in the main, say researchers, bullies display relational aggression and in some cases, deficits in social problem-solving skills.
+This does not mean bullies are always loners, bereft of social skills.
+In fact, says University of Warwick researcher Dieter Wolke, when you look at relational bullying, for instance, certain social skills actually increase a bully’s capacity for harm.
+“Spreading rumors, excluding someone—these require that you know how to hurt someone without actually physically attacking them.”
 In some cases, otherwise socially engaged and/or self-righteous people may simply have learned to view the use of superiority or the degradation of others as acceptable forms of enforcing their will: perhaps after observing such behaviors at home, or through having themselves been victims of peer bullying.